 - To develop a business plan for the Cambodian Market

-Sample of the subject - Doing Business in Cambodia:
+Sample of the subject - Foreign Trade and Doing Business in Cambodia:

 Subject Description (Doing Business in Cambodia).

 The Kingdom of Cambodia is situated in South-east Asia, sharing

 borders with Thailand, Laos, and Vietnam.